 “Follow your passion” seems to be the career buzz phrase of the 21st century.
-Self-help gurus have given countless talks and written entire books on this advice, which basically boils down to, “Do what you love and you’ll never work a day in your life.”
+Self-help gurus have given countless talks and written entire books on this advice, which boils down to, “Do what you love, and you’ll never work a day in your life.”

-While following your passion sounds like a nice idea on the surface, like all simplistic adages, important questions lurk beneath it:
+While following your passion sounds like an excellent idea on the surface, like all simplistic adages, important questions lurk beneath it:

 – Is the advice to find a passion and make it a career applicable to everyone?
 What about people who don’t have a distinct passion?

-– Is it a well-intentioned mistake to tell our kids to follow their passion when contemplating a professional path, regardless of where that path actually leads
+– Is it a well-intentioned mistake to tell our kids to follow their passion when contemplating a professional path, regardless of where that path leads?

 – Is passion a specific personality trait rather than an innate human reality?
-Does it need to be paired with other traits like drive, determination, and discipline to truly lead to success?
+Does it need to be paired with other traits like drive, determination, and discipline to lead to success truly?

 One can look at these questions both academically and anecdotally, and I’d argue that both carry equal weight when it comes to this topic.
-After all, “passion” is a completely subjective idea, and there are so many variables when it comes to life and career choices that gathering and analyzing objective data can be tricky.
+After all, “passion” is an entirely subjective idea.
+There are so many variables in life and career choices that gathering and analyzing objective data can be tricky.

 Some researchers at Stanford have taken it on scientifically, however.
-Former postdoctoral fellow Paul O’Keefe and Stanford psychologists Carol Dweck and Gregory Walton conducted a series of laboratory studies that examined how people’s beliefs and mindsets may lead them to succeed or fail at developing their interests.
+Former postdoctoral fellow Paul O’Keefe and Stanford psychologists Carol Dweck and Gregory Walton conducted a series of laboratory studies examining how people’s beliefs and mindsets may lead them to succeed or fail to develop their interests.
 Their results point to the idea of “passion” as potentially problematic.

-According to the researchers, the concept of “following your passion” holds some implications that can actually hinder people from success.
-A common assumption is that having passion for something means it’s always enjoyable and that having a keen interest will make it easy to pursue, which can lead people to give up too quickly when they encounter inevitable difficulties or challenges.
+According to the researchers, “following your passion” holds implications that can hinder people from success.
+A common assumption is that having a passion for something is always enjoyable.
+Having a keen interest will make it easy to pursue, leading people to give up too quickly when they encounter inevitable difficulties or challenges.

-In a blog post, Cuban wrote that effort, not passion, is the true key to success.
-When you work hard at something, you become good at it, and being good at it helps you develop passion for it.
-“Don’t follow your passions, follow your effort,” he wrote.
-“It will lead you to your passions and to success, however you define it.”
+Cuban wrote that effort, not passion, is the true key to successin a blog post.
+When you work hard at something, you become good at it, and being good at it helps you develop a passion for it.

 Of course, not everyone cares about becoming financially successful like these men.
 But we also don’t do kids any favors by telling them that following their passion intently enough will automatically bring in money or that there aren’t real drawbacks to choosing careers that aren’t financially sustainable.
 We have to balance passion with practicality.

-For example, Morag Wehrle followed her passion into museum studies.
+For example, Morag Wehrle followed her passion for museum studies.
 “It was almost ten years of heartbreak and frustration,” she says:

 What if my ‘passion’ is playing with or homeschooling my kids?
 I’m not going to get paid for that.
-Or what if I just prefer lots travel and a flexible job (any job!) that’s going to help pay for it?
+Or what if I prefer lots of travel and a flexible job (any job!) that will help pay for it?
 Or what if I have lots of different things that I enjoy doing, but none above all else?
 Am I not understanding myself or missing out if I am not ‘passionate’ about something?
 It’s too much pressure.

-People often equate careers that aren’t passion-based with careers that people hate, but that’s often a false dichotomy.
+People often equate careers that aren’t passion-based with careers that people hate, but that’s usually a false dichotomy.
 Naturally, staying in a job that you loathe isn’t healthy, but there is plenty of middle ground between hating your career and being passionate about it.
-It’s okay to have a job that you don’t mind that is secure, pays well, and allows you to live the life you want outside of it.
-It’s okay to have a job that you like but don’t love.
+It’s okay to have a secure job that you don’t mind, pays well, and allows you to live the life you want outside of it.
+It’s okay to have a job you like but don’t love.
 Not every career needs to come from a place of passion.

 Besides, passion isn’t a reality for every person.
 Erin Cummisford says,

-I hate this advice because so many people (including me!) don’t have a passion so this adds unnecessary pressure.
+I hate this advice because so many people (including me!) don’t have a passion, which adds unnecessary pressure.
 Like WHY don’t I have a singular passion?
-Does everyone else and there’s something wrong with me?
-I think it’s meant to be a supportive statement, but can easily get twisted.
+Does everyone else, and there’s something wrong with me?
+I think it’s meant to be a supportive statement but can quickly get twisted.

-Additionally, says Kelly Byrd, following your passion can lead you to unnecessarily pigeonhole yourself.
-“The truth is you can follow your passion, work your ass off to achieve it, but still never quite be successful at it and because you have spent so much time following your passion, there is no plan B,” she says:
+Additionally, says Kelly Byrd, following your passion can lead you to pigeonhole yourself unnecessarily.
+“The truth is you can follow your passion, work your ass off to achieve it, but still never quite be successful at it, and because you have spent so much time following your passion, there is no plan B,” she says:

-When I was younger I was told that if you worked hard enough, you could achieve anything.
-Unfortunately, this simply isn’t true.
-So when you are unable to achieve success in your passion it can lead to feelings of failure and depression because you were unable to achieve that one goal.
+When I was younger, I was told that you could achieve anything if you worked hard enough.
+Unfortunately, this isn’t true.
+So when you are unable to achieve success in your passion, it can lead to feelings of failure and depression because you failed to accomplish that one goal.

-People’s passions can also change, and its important for our kids to know that that’s normal.
-“In our society I think there’s far too much emphasis on the construct of success,” says Jennifer Rosen Heinz:
+People’s passions can also change, and our kids need to know that that’s normal.
+“In our society, I think there’s far too much emphasis on the construct of success,” says Jennifer Rosen Heinz:

-That you are ‘meant’ to find ONE purpose in life (or one true love, etc.) For most people, we may have one overriding passion, or we may have many passions.
-We may be obsessed with one thing for a certain period of time and then move on to another.
+You are ‘meant’ to find ONE purpose in life (or one true love, etc.) For most people, we may have one overriding passion, or we may have many passions.
+We may be obsessed with one thing for a certain period and then move on to another.
 That isn’t a failing.
 Changing and growing is a feature, not a bug.

 Finally, it may be more helpful to our kids to reframe the idea of following your passion into more noble-yet-applicable language.
-Some parents say they encourage their kids to think in terms of meaningful work or how they can be of service to humanity in their careers instead.
-This framing keeps the door open to changing interests and removes the pressure of searching for an elusive feeling of passion, while still helping kids think beyond a paycheck.
+Some parents say they encourage their kids to think about meaningful work or how they can be of service to humanity in their careers instead.
+This framing keeps the door open to changing interests and removes the pressure of searching for an elusive feeling of passion while still helping kids think beyond a paycheck.

-People who have the innate desire and drive to pursue their passion are probably going to do that regardless of what people tell them.
-For the masses who don’t fit that bill, let’s think long and hard before handing out the “follow your passion” advice.
-There is much more helpful wisdom we can offer that can help them find success and satisfaction in their professional and personal lives.
+People who have the innate desire and drive to pursue their passion will probably do that regardless of what people tell them.
+Let’s think long and hard for the masses who don’t fit that bill before handing out the “follow your passion” advice.
+There is much more practical wisdom we can offer that can help them find success and satisfaction in their professional and personal lives.